+$^{^{2}}$ Id The State Board of Elections has determined that Direct Recording Electronic (DRE) Systems no longer provide the security needed to ensure protection from third-party interference; thus, these systems were and remain decertified and prohibited from use in any election taking place in the Commonwealth.
 House Bill 1053 from the 2020 General Assembly session added an additional requirement that voting systems must meet to obtain certification in Virginia.
 Voting systems must be capable of retaining and printing each ballot cast, in order for it to receive State Board approval for certification.4 4.3 STATE CERTIFICATION OF ELECTRONIC POLLBOOKS The State Board of Elections has established an electronic pollbook certification scheme that provides a formal and organized process for vendors to follow when seeking state certification for an electronic pollbook (EPB) system in Virginia.
 Any modification to the hardware, software, firmware, infrastructure, or any component of a certified EPB will invalidate the prior certification unless ELECT can review and provide an assurance to the SBE that the change does not affect the accuracy, reliability, security, usability, or accessibility of the system.
 ELECT reserves the right to examine any previously certified EPB system for any reason at any time.
 Any EPB system that does not pass certification testing will be decertified.
 An EPB system that has been decertified by the State Board of Elections cannot be used for elections held in Virginia and cannot be purchased by localities to conduct elections.
 4.4 VOTING EQUIPMENT

 An optical ballot scanning machine counts marks made on paper by the voter.
 The tool used to make these marks is called the marking device.
 A polling place typically needs one optical ballot scanning machine for proper voting operation with certain exceptions for presidential elections.5 All localities are required to use a voting system at every precinct and for all elections held in the county, the city, or any part of the county or city as per Virginia Code §24.2-626.
 While choosing a voting and counting system is at the discretion of the local electoral board, the systems chosen must be from the State Board of Elections' approved vendor and system list.
-Localities may also experiment with new voting systems in one or more precincts.6 A new system may be one that has already been certified for use by the Department of Elections, or it may be one that is still in the testing stage.
-In either case, the electoral board must have approval from the State Board of Elections for experimental use of election equipment.7 7 See Code of Virginia §24.2-630.
+5 See Code of Virginia §24.2-627.